Redherring32/OpenTendo-AGB/README.md

 This is an open source recreation of the AGB-CPU-01 board.
 This was a joint effort between Redherring32 and Bucket Mouse (Mousebitelabs) - initial board scans, copper tracing, and footprint generation were done by Redherring32; schematic and symbol generation, PCB copper cleanup, and silkscreen were done by Bucket Mouse.
 This is a close to 1:1 recreation of the original AGB-CPU-01 circuit board - some liberties were taken here and there to ensure ease of manufacturability (namely, 6 mil spacing) and to improve aesthetics (most vias are *tented* rather than untented).

-**Please note:** At the time of writing, the circuit boards have not been ordered or assembled yet.

 <img width="2293" height="1550" alt="image" src="https://github.com/user-attachments/assets/68cd47ea-48f8-44d5-8787-8a9ff2c09a20" />

 <img width="2293" height="1550" alt="image" src="https://github.com/user-attachments/assets/4c066ec1-ab9d-4520-8b2e-6d57b3205730" />